NVIDIA/modulus/docs/api/modulus.models.rst

 complex models.

 .. note::
-    The ``ModelMetaData`` and ``modulus.Module`` do not make the model support CUDA Graphs, AMP, etc. optimizations automatically.
+    The ``ModelMetaData`` and ``physicsnemo.Module`` do not make the model support CUDA Graphs, AMP, etc. optimizations automatically.
 The user is responsible to write the model code that enables each of these optimizations.
-    Models in the Modulus Model Zoo are written to support many of these optimizations and checked against Modulus's CI to ensure that they work correctly.
+    Models in the PhysicsNeMo Model Zoo are written to support many of these optimizations and checked against PhysicsNeMo's CI to ensure that they work correctly.

 .. note::
     The ``StaticCaptureTraining`` decorator is still under development and may be refactored in the future.

-.. _modulus-models-from-torch:
+.. _physicsnemo-models-from-torch:

-Converting PyTorch Models to Modulus Models
+Converting PyTorch Models to PhysicsNeMo Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the above example we show constructing a Modulus model from scratch.
-However you can also convert existing PyTorch models to Modulus models in order to leverage Modulus features.
+In the above example we show constructing a PhysicsNeMo model from scratch.
+However you can also convert existing PyTorch models to PhysicsNeMo models in order to leverage PhysicsNeMo features.
 To do this, you can use the ``Module.from_torch`` method as shown below.

 .. code:: python

     from dataclasses import dataclass
-    import modulus
+    import physicsnemo
     import torch.nn as nn

     class TorchModel(nn.Module):